chapel-lang/chapel/util/build_configs/README.md

 * setenv-example-*.bash:
   Example setenv script files
   - setenv-example-1: The simplest tutorial illustrating a trivial Chapel configuration.
+    (With and without Gasnet; Gasnet with two comm substrates)
   - setenv-example-2: Same trivial Chapel configuration, but a more elaborate scripting style.
   - setenv-example-3: Realistic Chapel configuration for a Cray-XC.
+    (With and without Cray ugni; Slurm launcher; two target compilers)

 * chapel_build.bash:
   Example high-level wrapper script to run a complete build process